Learning Prompt with Distribution-Based Feature Replay for Few-Shot Class-Incremental Learning

-\textbf{Datasets.} Following the mainstream benchmark settings~\cite{zhao2023few}, we conduct experiments on three datasets, \ie, {CIFAR-100}~\cite{krizhevsky2009learning}, {\textit{mini}-ImageNet}~\cite{russakovsky2015imagenet} and {CUB-200}~\cite{wah2011caltech}, to evaluate our LP-DiF.
-Additionally, this paper also proposes two more challenging benchmarks for FSCIL, \ie, {SUN-397}~\cite{xiao2010sun} and {CUB-200$^*$}.
-For {SUN-397}~\cite{xiao2010sun}, it has about twice the number of classes and incremental sessions than the aforementioned three benchmarks.
-We evaluate our method on this benchmark to reveal whether it works in scenarios with more classes and more incremental sessions. {CUB-200$^*$} is a variant of CUB-200 but excluding the base session, is used to evaluate whether our method works in scenarios without the base session.
-Refer to \textit{Suppl.} for the details of all selected benchmarks.
+\begin{itemize} \item SUN-397 is a large-scale scene understanding dataset containing $397$ distinct scene classes with about $76,000$ training images.
+We select $197$ classes for the base session; the remaining classes will be split into $20$ incremental sessions, with each incremental session comprising $10$ classes. \emph{We evaluate our method on this benchmark to reveal whether it is effective in scenarios with more classes and more incremental sessions.} \item {CUB-200$^*$} is a variant of CUB-200 but excludes the base session.
+We evenly divide the total $200$ classes into $20$ incremental sessions, with each session containing $10$ categories.
+Following the previous study~\cite{zhao2023few}, there are $100$ classes in the base session, and the remaining classes will be divided into $10$ incremental sessions, with each incremental session comprising $10$ classes. \emph{We use it to evaluate whether our method works in scenarios without the base session.} \end{itemize}

+\textbf{Metrics.} Following existing FSCIL methods~\cite{zhao2023few,song2023learning,tao2020few}, we employ the \textbf{Avg.}, which is the average accuracy of each session, as primary metric for performance comparison.
+In addition, we also employ the \textbf{performance drop rate} (PD.), which represents the drop of performance of the last session compared to the first session, to reflect the extent of the model's forgetting of old knowledge.